 His mother provided these comments from older son Greg: "He remembers his dad took a great deal of time with him surf fishing at the beach in Pensacola--teaching him not only to hunt, but how to use a gun properly.
 Greg enjoyed whatever he and his dad did, but their favorite hobby was collecting Indian arrowheads."

+The photos on these pages were provided by family and friends.
 Here is another page of Andrew's pictures of life at the Pole...